Family Communication Philosophy

 - Student workers have been trained to answer and respond to questions in many offices across Student Affairs.
 When students and families call the University, a trained student worker may answer.
 Referrals to professional staff members may occur when appropriate.
 Students are strongly encouraged to make phone calls or visit offices themselves rather than family members calling on their behalf.

 - Social media pages not created by the University are not monitored by staff and are not official means of communication.
 Information on these pages may not be accurate, which has created confusion in the past.
-Please refer to the University website for accurate, up-to-date information.
+Please refer to the University website and UT social media accounts for accurate, up-to-date information.

 - Office of Student Affairs